dwalker-va/self-assessment-assistant/README.md

 ## Notes

-- The assistant focuses on concrete, verifiable information from your Jira tickets
+- The assistant focuses on concrete, verifiable information from both Jira and Confluence
-- It maintains authenticity by sticking to actual work completed
+- It maintains authenticity by sticking to actual work completed and documented
-- The generated responses aim to present your achievements positively while remaining grounded in evidence
+- The generated responses aim to present achievements positively while remaining grounded in evidence
+- Knowledge sharing and technical expertise are evaluated through Confluence content

 ## Contributing